TheChymera/overlay/README.md

 To enable this overlay make sure you are using a recent Portage version (at least `2.2.14`), and download our `.conf` file to the apropriate system directory (root access will likely be required):

 ```
+mkdir /etc/portage/repos.conf
 wget https://raw.githubusercontent.com/TheChymera/overlay/master/metadata/chymeric.conf -O /etc/portage/repos.conf/chymeric
 ```

-Afterwards, simply run `emerge --sync`, and Portage should seamlessly make all our ebuilds available.
+Afterwards, simply run `emerge --sync`, and Portage should seamlessly make all our ebuilds availabl.
 Many of our packages are available as live (`*-9999`) ebuilds, and also need manual unmasking in `/etc/portage/package.accept_keywords` before they can be emerged.

 ---